darkswapfoundation/darkswap/memory-bank/techContext.md

 #### Rust

-Rust is the primary language used for the core components of DarkSwap (SDK, CLI, daemon).
+Rust is the primary language used for the core components of DarkSwap (SDK, P2P, relay, daemon).
 Rust was chosen for several reasons:

 1. **Memory Safety**: Rust's ownership model prevents common memory-related bugs such as null pointer dereferences, buffer overflows, and data races.
 2. **Performance**: Rust provides performance comparable to C and C++ without sacrificing safety.
 3. **Cross-Platform**: Rust can target multiple platforms, including desktop and web (via WASM).
 4. **Ecosystem**: Rust has a growing ecosystem of libraries for Bitcoin, P2P networking, and cryptography.
+5. **Code Sharing**: Rust code can be compiled to both native binaries and WebAssembly, allowing for code reuse between server and browser environments.

 Key Rust libraries used in DarkSwap:

 - **rust-bitcoin**: For Bitcoin functionality
 - **rust-libp2p**: For P2P networking
+- **rust-libp2p-webrtc**: For WebRTC transport in libp2p
 - **tokio**: For asynchronous programming
 - **serde**: For serialization and deserialization
 - **wasm-bindgen**: For WASM bindings
+- **prost**: For Protocol Buffers support
+- **tonic**: For gRPC support

 #### WebAssembly (WASM)